 About buyer’s guide

-Customer Success is a relatively new approach for growing SaaS business.
+Customer Success is a relatively new approach to growing a SaaS business.
 We continue to come across people who are unsure of how they should go about customer success as a practice and how should they choose the best customer success platform from the plethora of options available in the market today.

 We have tried to demystify the subject with an objective to help you choose the right customer success platform.